Didn't We (Lee Greenwood song)

 "Didn't We" is a song written by Troy Seals and Graham Lyle, and recorded by American country music artist Lee Greenwood.
 It was released in August 1986 as the first single from the album Love Will Find Its Way to You.
 The song reached number 10 on the Billboard Hot Country Singles & Tracks chart.

-The song was originally recorded by Gene Ammons on his 1970 album Brother Jug!

 Chart performance

 "Didn't We" debuted at number 58 on the U.S. Billboard Hot Country Singles & Tracks for the week of August 9, 1986.